 The basic features of the White Mountain ice cream maker are easy enough to spell out.

-You can make (up to) 4 quarts of ice cream in about 20 to 40 minutes.
+You can make (up to) 4 quarts of homemade ice cream in about 20 to 40 minutes.
+(A model that makes 6 quarts is also available.)

-The cast iron, “triple action”, patented dasher (the part with the mixing blades) system spins at 12,000 RPM with power coming from a three-gear, commercial-grade motor.
+The cast iron, “triple action”, patented dasher (the part with the mixing blades) system spins fast via the 12,000 RPM motor – a three-gear, commercial-grade power source.

 Materials used are stainless steel for the inner canister, New England white pine for the outer bucket, and beech wood for the dasher blades.